Skip to main content

 • Evidence rating: SUGGESTIVE

 • Basis: The Urantia Book documents the ten-council organization of the Prince's staff with distinct craft and wisdom functions at UB 66:5.
-The Kalevala's Ilmarinen-Väinämöinen craftsman-and-sage pair preserves the shared Indo-European and Uralic culture-hero duo pattern that recurs across multiple world mythological traditions.
-The specifically-shared structural pattern indicates specifically-shared substrate in the pre-rebellion Dalamatian teaching tradition.
+The Kalevala's Ilmarinen and Väinämöinen pair preserves the shared Indo-European and Uralic culture-hero duo that recurs across many world mythologies.
+The shared structural pattern points to shared substrate in the pre-rebellion Dalamatian teaching tradition.

 Related Decoder Articles